|

 parameters.
 Default is one invocation.

-- Take sequence of CMP requests from file(s).
+- Take the sequence of CMP requests to send to the server from the given

 Multiple filenames may be given, separated by commas and/or